Concordium/concordium.github.io/source/mainnet/net/guides/new-to-concordium.rst

 .. dropdown:: I want to write a smart contract

     Start by setting up the tools needed to write smart contracts.
-Concordium uses Rust as the language for smart contracts.
-This guide lists all the tools and environments needed to write smart contracts.
+Concordium uses Rust as the language for smart contracts. :ref:`This guide<setup-env>` lists all the tools and environments needed to write smart contracts.

     Once you have set up the tools, you can write your contract.
-    To see examples click here.
+    To see examples :ref:`click here<dapp-examples>`.
-    To start a new project click here.
+    To start a new project :ref:`click here<setup-contract>`.

 .. dropdown:: I want to have a dApp that interacts with my smart contract